-Up to 9 values from external sensors can be read via the data link.
+Up to 9 values from external sensors can be read via the DL bus.

-E1 = -- The external value 1 is deactivated and faded out in the main level.

-E1 = 11 The front number indicates the main address of the external sensor.
+- E1 = -- The external value 1 is deactivated and faded out in the main level. - E1 = 11 The front number indicates the address of the external sensor.
 This can be set to between 1 and 8 on the sensor according to its operating instructions.

-The rear number indicates the sub-address of the sensor.
-Since external sensors can transmit numerous values the value required from the sensor is defined via the sub-address.
+The rear number indicates the index of the sensor.
+Since external sensors can transmit numerous values the value required from the sensor is defined via the index.